Are You There God? It's Me, Margaret.: Awards and honors

 In 1970, The New York Times selected Are You There God?
-It's Me, Margaret as the Outstanding Book of the Year.
+It's Me, Margaret. as the Outstanding Book of the Year.

 In 2010, Time included Are You There God?
-It's Me, Margaret in its All-Time 100 Novels written in English since 1923.
+It's Me, Margaret. in its All-Time 100 Novels written in English since 1923.
 The magazine wrote, "Blume turned millions of pre-teens into readers.
 She did it by asking the right questions—and avoiding pat, easy answers."

 Scholastic selected the novel for its 100 Greatest Books for Kids/100 Must-Read Books.

-Censorship
+Censorship in the United States

 Beginning in the 1970s, Are You There God?
-It's Me, Margaret has been frequently challenged because of its frank talk about menstruation and its depiction of a child being allowed to decide for herself what religion she would prefer to adhere to.
+It's Me, Margaret. has been frequently challenged because of its frank talk about menstruation and its depiction of a child being allowed to decide for herself what religion she would prefer to adhere to.
 The American Library Association's (ALA) list of the 100 most frequently challenged books of the 1990s ranked the book at number sixty.
 The novel ranked 99 on ALA's list of the 100 most frequently challenged books of the 2000s.
 The book dropped from the ALA list for 2010 through 2020.

 Subsequent book

 Blume's success with Are You There God?
-It's Me, Margaret inspired her to write Then Again, Maybe I Won't, a novel focused on similar themes from a boy's perspective.
-The narrator of Then Again, Maybe I Won't is Tony Miglione, an eleven-year-old boy who is also dealing with puberty.
+It's Me, Margaret. inspired her to write Then Again, Maybe I Won't, a novel focused on similar themes from a boy's perspective.
+The narrator of Then Again, Maybe I Won't is Tony Miglione, a twelve-year-old boy who is also dealing with puberty.